 }

-The efficiency of the method is maximum, as it contains hardly any processing.
-The main disadvantage, logically, is that we can only receive one digit.
-Although it is generally insufficient, it can be useful for receiving a simple transmission, such as a menu option or the number of flashes of an LED.
+The efficiency of the method is maximum, as it contains almost no processing.
+The biggest disadvantage, logically, is that we can only receive one digit.
+Although it is generally insufficient, it can be useful for receiving simple transmissions, such as a menu option or the number of LED blinks.

 If we want to receive numbers with more than one digit, which is normal, we have several options available.
-The first one we are going to see is to use the functions of the Serial class, Serial.parseInt() and Serial.parseFloat().
+The first one we will see is using the functions of the Serial class, Serial.parseInt() and Serial.parseFloat().

 #define DEBUG(a) Serial.println(a);